Fr4nzz/Termux-Fr4nz/RUN_X11_DESKTOP_ROOT.md

 ls -l "$PREFIX/tmp/.X11-unix"   # MUST show X1 (socket)
 ```

+If you encounter Make sure an X server isn't already running(EE) error, close Termux, then “Force stop” Termux and try again from step 1

 ---

 ## 2) Replace the “enter” wrapper for ROOT with X11 bind